 If you encounter a large public gathering or demonstration, leave the area immediately.
 If you see any suspect item, don’t approach or touch it.
-Move away from the vicinity and notify the police calling on 999 or the Police Hotline 8000 8008.
+Move away and call the police on 999 or the Police Hotline 8000 8008.

 Travel on the main routes during daylight hours is generally orderly.
 There are some police checkpoints.

 During demonstrations, roads can become blocked, resulting in diversions.
 These may re-route you to areas you are unfamiliar with.
 You should familiarise yourself with alternative routes.

 Developments in Syria, Iraq and on the Middle East Peace Process continue to have an impact on local public opinion in the region.
 You should be aware of local sensitivities on these issues.
 Follow news reports and be alert to local and regional developments, which may trigger public disturbances.

 The Ministry of Interior has issued a reminder that all residents and visitors must carry photographic ID.
-Under Bahraini law, it is an offence not to be able to present photographic ID if asked to do so by a member of the Bahraini authorities, and you may be subject to a fine of up to 300BHD.
+Under Bahraini law, it’s an offence not to be able to present photographic ID if asked to do so by a member of the Bahraini authorities, and you may be subject to a fine of up to 300BHD.

 Around 8,000 to 10,000 British nationals live in Bahrain, and thousands more visit each year.
 Most visits are trouble free.
 Crime is generally uncommon in most areas, but nevertheless visitors should take care when travelling alone at night.
 You should use one of the reputable taxi companies.

 You can drive using a UK licence for 3 months.
 If you are staying for a longer period of time, you should get an International Driving Permit.
 Bahrain operates a zero tolerance to drink-driving.
 If you are caught you will be arrested and put in the drivers prison.
 Your case will not be heard until the next working day.
 First time offenders will have to pay a minimum £900 fine and could be banned from driving in Bahrain.
 British visitors from Saudi Arabia will subject to the same punishment but with the addition of a driving ban there also.
 For repeat offenders the fine and ban will be more serious.